Hariharan-Vellandurai/CODSOFT-1/README.md

 * **Score Tracking:** Cumulative scoring based on the number of attempts or rounds won.

+# 🚀 Getting Started:

+* Clone the repository to your local machine

+* Open the project in NetBeans IDE 20.

+* Run the NumberGuessingGame.java file to start the game.

 # 🤝 Contributing:
 * **Contributions are welcome!
 Feel free to open issues, suggest improvements, or add new features to enhance the game.**